ConwayTech-Dev/Ascent/README.md

 # Ascent
-A multipurpose utility, moderation bot with tons of fun and cool commands.
+A multipurpose utility and moderation Discord bot with tons of fun and cool commands.